-If the cell is on the moon, or some other environment without a lot of oxygen (like your bedroom – seriously, clean it up), say in the deep ocean, then it uses anaerobic respiration to break down food into chemical energy.
-This type of metabolism uses a reactant other than oxygen to accept electrons in its electron transport chain.
+In environments without a lot of oxygen, like the deep ocean or your bedroom (seriously, clean it up), cells can use anaerobic respiration to break down food into chemical energy.
+This type of metabolism uses a reactant other than oxygen to accept electrons in the electron transport chain.

 Alcohol fermentation is pretty similar to lactic acid fermentation.
-Instead of the pyruvate being reduced to lactate, it is reduced to ethanol, and lets off two molecules of CO2 along the way.
+Instead of the pyruvate being reduced to lactate, it's reduced to ethanol and lets off two molecules of CO2 along the way.

-Two kinds of organisms use alcohol fermentation: bacteria and yeast (yeast are fungi, btw).
-Humans "use" alcohol fermentation in another way, by using it to make bread, beer and wine.
-We'll talk more about that in another section.
+Two kinds of organisms can do alcohol fermentation: bacteria and yeast (yeast, by the way, are fungi).
+Humans "use" alcohol fermentation in another way, co-opting it to make bread, beer, and wine.
+That's a talk for another day, though.